Inside Messi's quest for World Cup ultimate glory

 Now, the lack of confidence in the finances of the country - huge inflation, more than half of the country considered poor - in the politicians, in the system, has divided people who live in two extremes, unable to find common ground.

-Football is still the only thing that unites them, as was seen in the celebrations in the centre of Bueno Aires, and all over the nation.
+Football is still the only thing that unites them, as was seen in the celebrations in the centre of Buenos Aires, and all over the nation.

 That demand that accentuates the tension when a footballer wears the blue-and-white shirt.
 For them, the only thing worth anything is victory.
 That is the pressure Messi carries.